CasparKielwein/slides/reviews.md

 * Acknowledge the responsibility
 * Praise generously
 * Don't review while angry
+* Avoid "you" statements
+* reframe requests as questions
+    "what do you think about x?"

 # Further Reading
 * Stavros Mentzos - Lehrbuch der Psychodynamik